-- (a) A re-aging, defined as returning a delinquent, open-end account to current status without collecting the total amount of principal, interest, and fees that are contractually due, provided: - (i) The re-aging is part of a program that, at a minimum, adheres to the re-aging guidelines recommended in the interagency approved Uniform Retail Credit Classification and Account Management Policy; [12] - (ii) The program has clearly defined policy guidelines and parameters for re-aging, as well as internal methods of ensuring the reasonableness of those guidelines and monitoring their effectiveness; and - (iii) The bank monitors both the number and dollar amount of re-aged accounts, collects and analyzes data to assess the performance of re-aged accounts, and determines the effect of re-aging practices on past due ratios: - (b) Modifications to a loan that would otherwise meet this definition of refinance, but result in the classification of a loan as a TDR or modification to borrowers experiencing financial difficulty; - (c) Any modification made to a consumer loan pursuant to a government program, such as the Home Affordable Modification Program or the Home Affordable Refinance Program; - (d) Deferrals under the Servicemembers Civil Relief Act; - (e) A contractual deferral of payments or change in interest rate that is consistent with the terms of the original loan agreement (e.g., as allowed in some student loans); - (f) Except as provided above, a modification or series of modifications to a closed-end consumer loan; - [12] Among other things, for a loan to be considered for re-aging, the following must be true: (1) The borrower must have demonstrated a renewed willingness and ability to repay the loan; (2) the loan must have existed for at least nine months; and (3) the borrower must have made at least three consecutive minimum monthly payments or the equivalent cumulative amount.
+- (a) A re-aging, defined as returning a delinquent, open-end account to current status without collecting the total amount of principal, interest, and fees that are contractually due, provided: - (i) The re-aging is part of a program that, at a minimum, adheres to the re-aging guidelines recommended in the interagency approved Uniform Retail Credit Classification and Account Management Policy.
+[12] - (ii) The program has clearly defined policy guidelines and parameters for re-aging, as well as internal methods of ensuring the reasonableness of those guidelines and monitoring their effectiveness; and

-- (g) An advance of funds, an increase in the line of credit, or a change in the interest rate that is consistent with the terms of the loan agreement for an open-end or revolving line of credit (e.g., credit cards or home equity lines of credit); - (h) For credit card loans: - (i) Replacing an existing card because the original is expiring, for security reasons, or because of a new technology or a new - (ii) Reissuing a credit card that has been temporarily suspended (as opposed to closed); - (iii) Temporarily increasing the line of credit; - (iv) Providing access to additional credit when a bank has internally approved a higher credit line than it has made available to the customer; or - (v) Changing the interest rate of a credit card line when mandated by law (such as in the case of the Credit CARD Act).
+- (iii) The bank monitors both the number and dollar amount of re-aged accounts, collects and analyzes data to assess the performance of re-aged accounts, and determines the effect of re-aging practices on past due ratios; - (b) Modifications to a loan that would otherwise meet this definition of refinance, but result in the classification of a loan as a TDR or modification to borrowers experiencing financial difficulty; - (c) Any modification made to a consumer loan pursuant to a government program, such as the Home Affordable Modification Program or the Home Affordable Refinance Program; - (d) Deferrals under the Servicemembers Civil Relief Act; - (e) A contractual deferral of payments or change in interest rate that is consistent with the terms of the original loan agreement (e.g., as allowed in some student loans); - (f) Except as provided above, a modification or series of modifications to a closed-end consumer loan; - (g) An advance of funds, an increase in the line of credit, or a change in the interest rate that is consistent with the terms of the loan agreement for an open-end or revolving line of credit (e.g., credit cards or home equity lines of credit); - (h) For credit card loans: - (i) Replacing an existing card because the original is expiring, for security reasons, or because of a new technology or a new system; - (ii) Reissuing a credit card that has been temporarily suspended (as opposed to closed); - (iii) Temporarily increasing the line of credit: - (iv) Providing access to additional credit when a bank has internally approved a higher credit line than it has made available to the customer; or - (v) Changing the interest rate of a credit card line when mandated by law (such as in the case of the Credit CARD Act).